Funkschy/kantan-lang/README.md

 // the ': void' is optional
 def main(): void {
+    import "io" as _; // it is also possible to perform a non qualified import

     let fmt = "%s, lives in %s in house number %s\n";
     let p = make_person("Peter", "Berlin", 20);
     // copy